maw501/maw501.github.io/project_edx_ML/_posts/2018-10-10-columbiaX-ML-week1and2.md

 where $\epsilon \sim \mathcal{N}(0, \sigma_i^2)$ is an additive independent identically distributed Gaussian noise.

-It is possible and more compact to restate this in matrix form by absorbing the intercept, $w_0$ into the vector $\mathbf{w}$ and adding a column of 1s to $X$ to more compactly write as:
+It is possible and more compact to restate this in matrix form by absorbing the intercept, $w_0$ into the vector $\mathbf{w}$ and adding a column of 1s to $X$ to write as:

 $$
 \mathbf{y}= X \mathbf{w} + \mathbf{\epsilon}